 Models & Frameworks

-Agile marketing has not only become a trend, it’s something that virtually all marketers today have to be aware of in the fast paced online world.
+Agile marketing has not only become a trend, but it’s also something that virtually all marketers today have to be aware of in the fast-paced online world.
 Yet, when polled, as many Chief Marketing Officers were for the study mentioned in this article, the majority don’t rate themselves as agile.
 So, how can this change?
-Marketers and CMOs need to become more adaptable in the face of changing times and technologies, and create an atmosphere that embraces it on their teams.
+Marketers and CMOs need to become more adaptable in the face of changing times and technologies and create an atmosphere that embraces it on their teams.

 This video is from Andrew Johns, who is the director of Growth and Revenue for Wealth Front, that was recorded at the Weapons of Mass Distribution Conference in 2015.
 In it, he covers three mandatory skills every next generation chief marketing officer should know.
 These skills are going to be the basis of everything you’re going to need to succeed when you enter the world of growth marketing.
 Remember to keep your passions and tap into the unique skills you have to help your brand grow.